Greek diacritics: Position in letters

+Different conventions exist for the handling of the iota subscript.

+Diacritics can be found above capital letters in medieval texts and in the French typographical tradition up to the 19th century.

+Example

 Computer encoding

 There have been problems in representing polytonic Greek on computers, and in displaying polytonic Greek on computer screens and printouts, but these have largely been overcome by the advent of Unicode and appropriate fonts.

 IETF language tag

 The IETF language tags have registered subtag codes for the different orthographies: